MattWallingford/TAPS/README.md

 ## Training

 ### Train Options
 Command line arguments that you may want to adjust.
 For the full list of options see options.py.
-Arguments for experiments are logged in settings.txt in their respective folder.
+Arguments for a given experiment are logged in settings.txt of the respective folder.

 ```
 --lam - The sparsity coefficient.
 Larger lam results in fewer layers being tuned (λ in the paper).